GSA/challenges-and-prizes/pages/contact.md

 Contact the Challenge.gov team at [team@challenge.gov](mailto:team@challenge.gov) to learn how to get started.

-You can also keep up with the community and Challenge.gov on social media:
+You can also keep up with the community and Challenge.gov on social media:<br />

 Twitter: <a href="http://www.twitter.com/challengegov" target="_blank" rel="noopener">http://www.twitter.com/challengegov</a><br />
 Facebook: <a href="http://www.facebook.com/challengegov" target="_blank" rel="noopener">http://www.facebook.com/challengegov</a>